-One semester.
-Six million acres.
-Education.
-Community.
-Stewardship.
-That's the Adirondack Program, a semester-long, place-based immersion in the Adirondack Park.
-The program combines academic study with fieldwork and internships with local partners and in wilderness contexts.
-Students focus on local environmental issues that have global implications.
+This semester-long, place-based immersion in the Adirondack Park combines academic study with fieldwork and internships.
+Coordinated as a living-learning community engaged with local organizations and utilizing cooperative/communal structures in wilderness contexts, this program provides students with unparalled opportunities to focus on local environmental issues and their global implications.

 Students will gain in-depth knowledge of the structure and composition of Adirondack forests from Associate Professor of Biology and Faculty-in-Residence Bill Pfitsch.

-Experts on the Adirondack Park, where most of them live, share their perspectives on life, work and recreation in the region.
+Experts on the Adirondack Park — with local, state, national, and international reputations — share their perspectives on life, work and recreation in the region.